antronerds/r2-tutorials/docs/Using_Datasets.md

 [**Figure 9: Change Dataset to access favorites.**](_static/images/Usingdatasets/UsingDataset_selectv1a.png)

 Within the dataset selection table, you can select and deselect cohorts to add or remove them from your selection of preferred sets.
-This is done by using the favorite select boxes in the last column on the right side.
+This is done by using the "Favourite" selection boxes in the last column on the right side.
 Favorite datasets will always be represented at the top of your selection table and will be marked with a green background color.
 This makes it very convenient to quickly have access to those.